antonschneider90/antonschneider90.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Anton started as an investment analyst at KfW and UBS.
-After analyzing hundreds of pre-IPO tech companies at UBS, Anton moved into the tech space becoming CFO at ORDA Technologies, a B2B2C app development startup.<br/>
+After analyzing hundreds of pre-IPO tech companies at UBS, Anton moved into the tech space becoming CFO at ORDA Technologies, a B2B2C app development startup.
+Today, Anton works as a financial analyst at Google Fiber.<br/>

 He loves using data for impactful analyses.
 He is passionate about new technologies, impact investing and economics.
 Currently, Anton explores new skills in Python and data visualization.<br/>